Raxen001/raxen001.github.io/content/projects/pechacks/pechacks.md

 4. MCR - MCR bank to bank transfer

 All these were successfully implemented and was working.
-And when the transaction occurs in merchants wallet id. it will be read by the rasberrypi speaker.
+And when the transaction occurs in merchants wallet id.
+It will be read by the rasberrypi speaker.

 ## Hour 30 - 36